jina-ai/jina/docs/concepts/jcloud/yaml-spec.md

 | target | 100         | int                      | Target number after which replicas autoscale      |

 After JCloud deployment using the autoscaling configuration, the Flow serving part is just the same: the only difference you may notice is it takes a few extra seconds to handle the initial requests since it needs to scale the deployments behind the scenes.
 Let JCloud handle the scaling from now on, and you can deal with the code!

+### Pricing
+At this moment, pricing for autoscaled Executor/Gateway follows the same {ref}`JCloud pricing rules <jcloud-pricing>` for the most part.
+We track the minimum number of replicas in Autoscale configurations and use it as multiplier for the replicas used when calculating the
+`Credits Per Hour`.

 ## Configure availability tolerance